albibalbi/ESIT/README.md

 - altitude_diff: Altitude difference during the activity in meters.
 - positions: An array of objects representing latitude, longitude, and altitude at different points during the activity.

-## Instruction usage (MSP432 & Educational BoosterPack MKII)
+## Instruction for use
 Now you can load the program in the MSP432 LaunchPad.
-This brief explanation will assist you in interacting with the board and the booster pack.
+This brief explanation will assist you in interacting with the board and the Educational BoosterPack MKII.

 Caption:
 | Hardware components | Port | Pin | Associated name |